genomic-medicine-sweden/NGPIris/README.md

 ### As a Python package
 #### Connect to HCP
-I3n order to connect to the HCP, we first need to create an `HCPHandler` object and mount it to some bucket:
+In order to connect to the HCP, we first need to create an `HCPHandler` object and mount it to some bucket:
 ```Python
 import NGPIris.hcp as hcp